the-astronot/the-astronot.github.io/_posts/2022-06/2022-06-01-road_trip_day_1.md

 First day of the trip down to Houston.
 We managed to make it all the way down into Tennessee.
 15 hour trip.
 Another big one tomorrow.

-Somewhere along the way I somehow remembered not incrementing a variable in my script modifiecations from yesterday.
+Somewhere along the way I somehow remembered not incrementing a variable in my script modifications from yesterday.
 Sure enough, when I pulled out my laptop at the end of the day, the incrementation did not exist.
 Added it and pushed the commit.
 Should **actually** actually work now.

 [< Prev](/_posts/2022-05-31-finishing_up)    [Next >](/_posts/2022-06-02-road_trip_day_2)